samiulengineer/flood_water_mapping_segmentation/README.md

     --epochs 10 \
     --batch_size 3 \
     --index -1 \
-    --experiment patchify_WOC \
+    --experiment phr \
     --patchify True \
     --patch_size 256 \
     --weights False \
 ```

-* **Patchify (PHR-CB)**: In this experiment we take a threshold value (19%) of water class and remove the patch images for each chip that are less than threshold value.
+* **Patchify Half Resolution with Class Balance (PHR-CB)**: In this experiment we take a threshold value (19%) of water class and remove the patch images for each chip that are less than threshold value.

 ```
 python train.py --root_dir YOUR_ROOT_DIR \